 “And the day came when the risk it took to remain tight in a bud was more painful than the risk it took to blossom.” –Anais Nin

-Hallie Swan, PCLC #48166
+Hallie Swan, LPC

 I have always felt very connected to Spirit.
 When I say Spirit, I mean something that lives inside and animates all of us, and which holds vast and profound creative potential.
-I believe all pain is a result of feeling cut off from this power, and that healing is a journey of remembering how to access it.
+I believe all pain is a result of feeling cut off from this power, and that healing is a journey of remembering how to reconnect with it.
 I grew up in an upper middle class, predominantly white suburb that didn't reflect this power, which was very painful.
 I pursued many things in attempt to uncover that "something more" I knew to be inside.
 As a youth I pursued it through extreme and risky behavior including heavy substance use and disordered eating.
 Although misguided, the drive to connect with something deeper was there.
-In my early twenties, I had several mystical experiences of expanded consciousness.
+In my early twenties, I had several experiences of expanded consciousness.
 This combined with my first Vipassana meditation retreat in 2013 drew me away from extreme behavior, and towards the ultimate spiritual experience: accepting myself exactly as I was, and not running away from anything.
 This was the powerful experience I had been looking for.
 Today through various practices I continue to cultivate that deep and unavoiding connection with my self.

 My work is invariably feminist, social and earth justice-oriented, and Earth-honoring.

-Relevant Educational Experience:
+Training and Educational Experience:

-- Restorative Justice
+- Transformative Justice